johnwbyrd/pennyworth/doc/security.md

 ---

 This security model provides strong, flexible, and auditable API key management, while leveraging AWS's security best practices for serverless deployments.
-API keys are never stored in plaintext, ensuring robust protection even if the database is compromised.
+API keys are never stored in plaintext after creation, ensuring robust protection even if the user directory is compromised.